clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/Simon-Zhou.JPG"/>
         <h3 class="team-member-name">Simon Zhou</h3>
         <h2 class="team-member-position">Junior Portfolio Manager</h2>
-        <p class="team-member-description">Hi guys, this is Simon Zhou from the web development team.
-I'm an undergrad freshmen majoring in the accounting data analytics.
-Being a member of CIM really help me to learn deeper about the secondary market.
-Hope to meet you in the future!</p>
+        <p class="team-member-description">Simon Zhou is the deputy leader of the web development team.
+He is a freshman majoring in accounting data analytics, possessing a strong passion for the banking sector.
+In the CIM program, he focuses on researching the equities from the US TMT industry and his strong analytic skills have made him well prepared to step into the world of finance.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">